NarayanGuo/Nuclear-Physics/README.md

 # Nuclear-Physics
-There is lecture note about Nuclear Physics by NarayanGuo.
+There is a lecture note about Nuclear Physics by NarayanGuo.